eosswedenorg/thalos-docs/docs/architecture/benchmark.md

 ## Conclusion

 By looking at the live data graphs they process roughly the same amount of messages per second.
 That is because the bottleneck is the blockchain itself.
-If we look at the replay data, redis clients can't keep up as number of clients increases. however, it is still pretty fast. consider that all 10x clients performs roughly equal.
+If we look at the replay data, redis clients can't keep up as number of clients increases.
+However, it is still pretty fast.
+Consider that all 10x clients performs roughly equal.

-Also the fact that the benchmark tests fetchees **all** messages.
+Also the fact that the benchmark tests fetches **all** messages.
 That is pretty unrealistic as applications should in 99% of the cases only care about actions on a subset of contracts.
 Only case where you would want all actions is if you are building some sort of blockexplorer.